Clinical Trials for People with Metastatic Breast Cancer

 When to consider joining a clinical trial

-If you’ve been diagnosed with metastatic breast cancer, consider joining a clinical trial when your oncologist is considering changing treatments, before starting a new treatment or when there are limited treatment options.
+If you’ve been diagnosed with metastatic breast cancer, consider joining a clinical trial before starting treatment for metastatic breast cancer, when your oncologist is considering changing treatments, or when there are limited treatment options.

 Will I get a placebo?